What Do Raccoons Do In The Wild

 Raccoons are characterized by their medium size, typically weighing between 10 to 30 pounds and measuring 2 to 3 feet in length, including their tail.
 Their most distinctive feature is the black mask around their eyes, which is thought to reduce glare and enhance their night vision.
 Their fur is usually grayish-brown, providing excellent camouflage in a variety of habitats.

 One of the raccoon's most remarkable adaptations is its front paws.
-These paws are incredibly sensitive and dexterous, with five digits on each paw, allowing them to grasp and manipulate objects with ease.
+That's why these paws are incredibly sensitive and dexterous, with five digits on each paw, allowing them to grasp and manipulate objects with ease.
 Their sense of touch is so acute that they can identify objects without seeing them, which is particularly useful when foraging in murky water or dark crevices.
 This tactile ability is enhanced by the fact that their paws are hairless on the inside, increasing their sensitivity.

 Their teeth are also adapted to their omnivorous diet.
 They have sharp canines for tearing meat and flat molars for grinding plant matter.
 This dental arrangement allows them to efficiently process a wide variety of foods, contributing to their adaptability and survival in different environments.